essence/essence/README.md

 What you get
 ------------

-With Essence, you will mainly interact with Embed objects.
+With Essence, you will mainly interact with Media objects.
-Embed is a simple container for all the informations that are fetched from an URL.
+Media is a simple container for all the informations that are fetched from an URL.

 Here is the default properties it provides: